HIV and Opportunistic Infections, Coinfections, and Conditions

 - Having an STD can make it easier to get HIV.
 For example, an STD can cause a sore or a break in the skin, which can make it easier for HIV to enter the body.
 Having HIV and another STD may increase the risk of HIV transmission.

-- To prevent STDs, including HIV, avoid risky sexual behaviors and use condoms every time you have vaginal, anal, or oral sex.
+- To prevent STDs, including HIV, choose less risky sexual behaviors and use condoms correctly every time you have sex.

 What is an STD?

 STD stands for sexually transmitted disease.
-Sometimes STDs are called sexually transmitted infections (STIs).
-STDs are infections that spread from person to person through sexual contact, including anal, vaginal, or oral sex.
+STDs are sometimes called sexually transmitted infections (STIs).
+STDs are infections that spread from person to person through sexual activity, including anal, vaginal, or oral sex.
 STDs are caused by bacteria, parasites, and viruses.

 What is the connection between HIV and other STDs?

-Behaviors that put people at risk for HIV also increase their risk for infection with other STDs.
-These risky behaviors include the following:
+Behaviors that put people at risk for HIV also increase their risk for other STDs.
+These behaviors include the following:

 - Having sex with many partners, especially anonymous partners.

 - Having sex while using drugs or alcohol.
-Using drugs and alcohol affects the brain, which can lead to poor decisions and risky behaviors.
+Using drugs and alcohol can affect a person's judgement, which can lead to risky behaviors.

 How can I reduce my risk of getting an STD?